Zenologia/ZMenus-Documentation/README.md

 - `global-fallback-item` is shown when a player lacks an item's permission and that item has no per-item fallback.
 Remove the section, or use a blank/invalid material, to disable it.
 - `editing.default-container-type` and `editing.default-rows` pre-select the highlighted option in the create selectors.
 - `behavior.chat-input-timeout-seconds` has a minimum of 5 seconds.
+- `behavior.suppress-stonecutter-recipe-grid` hides the recipe grid a stonecutter draws in the centre of its window for STONECUTTER menus, so the items you place are not joined by clickable-looking recipe outputs.
+It applies only to ZMenus stonecutter menus; real stonecutters are unaffected.
 - Changing `storage.cooldowns.type` and running `/zmenus reload` migrates existing cooldown data into the new backend automatically.

 ---